argonautproject/scheduling/source/pages/provider-scheduling.md

        Patient Y sees Doctor Z for a rash.
 After examining and prescribing the appropriate treatment plan, Doctor Z wants to see Patient Y in two weeks for a follow-up visit to evaluate the response to treatment.
 The clinic staff schedule Patient Y for a follow-up office call.

-{% include img.html img="diagrams/Slide40.png" caption="Figure:  Provider Scheduling for Existing Patient *within* system" %}
+{% include img.html img="diagrams/Slide40.png" caption="Provider Scheduling for Existing Patient *within* system" %}

 This simple use case is covered by steps 2, 3, and 4 in [Scenario 1](#use-case-1-scheduling-across-systems) above.